Build to an LLM online, one short course at a time

 If you’re planning to study part-time, especially if you’re studying around full-time work, we recommend taking a maximum of 30 credits per term.

-You’re welcome to go at a slower pace and begin with one 15-credit course.
-But you cannot transfer to the degree until you have 60 credits from the recommended courses that are part of this online LLM.
+You cannot transfer to the degree until you have 60 credits from the recommended courses that are part of this online LLM.

 Frequently asked questions